-The ability to question and think, nurtured through the study of Philosophy,are increasingly sought in high growth sectors such as technology.
+The ability to question and to think, nurtured through the study of Philosophy, is increasingly sought after in high growth sectors such as technology.

 Roles and career pathways

 Philosophy graduates work in a wide range of roles that use their inquiring approach, creative and analytical thinking, and communication skills.
 These skills—alongside practical skills in logic, reasoning, and decision making—make them highly valuable in sectors such as law, justice, business, community services, education, and IT.

 Studying another subject alongside your Philosophy degree can help broaden your employment options and may help determine your career pathway.
 Complementary subjects for students in Philosophy who are interested in areas such as ethics, art, society, and culture include History, Psychology, Economics, Sociology, Media Studies, Film, Marketing, Criminology, and Political Science.

 Students may also consider studying a conjoint degree in Law.
 Philosophy students interested in logic may also study subjects such as Mathematics, Computer Science, Data Science, or Information Systems.
 They may work as software developers, business analysts, data analysts, or IT contractors.